Free delivery to a pickup point for orders over €50

 Compared to certain plant sources, fish proteins are highly digestible, similar to other animal proteins.

-However, these products remain less widespread on the sports market than whey or traditional isolates, and are sometimes found in blends with other protein sources to optimize the nutritional profile.
+However, these products remain less widespread on the sports market than whey or other traditional isolates, and they are sometimes mixed with other protein sources to optimize the nutritional profile of the finished product.

 Plant-based proteins